sriyogesh94/dcos-docs/1.9/installing/custom/configuration/configuration-parameters.md

 *  `'master_dns_bindall': 'true'` The master DNS port is open.
 This is the default value.
 *  `'master_dns_bindall': 'false'` The master DNS port is closed.

+### mesos_max_completed_tasks_per_framework
+The number of completed tasks for each framework that the Mesos master will retain in memory.
+In clusters with a large number of long-running frameworks, retaining too many completed tasks can cause memory issues on the master.
+If this parameter is not specified, the default Mesos value of 1000 is used.

 ### oauth_enabled (DC/OS Only)
 Indicates whether to enable authentication for your cluster. <!-- DC/OS auth -->